HL7/phd/src/pagecontent/BITsEnumerationObservationProfile.md

 |If reporting an unsupported bit *N*|Observation.component*M*.dataAbsentReason="unsupported"|

 ### Meta Data Profile
-The uploader shall populate the Device.meta.profile with "http://hl7.org/fhir/uv/phd/StructureDefinition/PhdBitsEnumerationObservation" indicating this resource is generated following the PHD Implementation Guide.
+The uploader shall populate the Observation.meta.profile with "http://hl7.org/fhir/uv/phd/StructureDefinition/PhdBitsEnumerationObservation" indicating this resource is generated following the PHD Implementation Guide.

 #### Conditional Create Identifier Generation
 For a general description of the PHD Observation Identifier see the "PHD Observation Identifier" section in [PHD Base Observation Profile](BaseObservationProfile.html).
 The table below lists the items that make up the identifier.